kmarif/DL-Weed-Identification/README.md

 * [Inference graph_final optimized model.rar](https://drive.google.com/file/d/1BVTyypnWzxTvZnA7H2zPQqr-WzOHxJoa) (560 MB)

 Due to the size of the images and models they are hosted outside of the Github repository.

+The images were resized with annotations using pascal_voc (https://github.com/italojs/resize_dataset_pascalvoc).

 <!--
 ## TensorFlow Datasets
 Alternatively, you can access the DeepWeeds dataset with [TensorFlow Datasets](https://www.tensorflow.org/datasets), TensorFlow's official collection of ready-to-use datasets.
 [DeepWeeds](https://www.tensorflow.org/datasets/catalog/deep_weeds) was officially added to the TensorFlow Datasets catalog in August 2019.